 I decided to just make two baguettes, but you could definitely make four.
-Personally, I like ’em long, but it will make it difficult if you don’t have a sheet pan big enough, so really, this recipe will make 3 or 4 crusty loaves.
+Personally, I like 'em long, but it will make it difficult if you don't have a sheet pan big enough, so really, this recipe will make up to 4 crusty loaves.

 I seriously love this baguette.
 It is the perfect addition for a wine and cheese afternoon with girlfriends and any cheese board or charcuterie.
-We love a good baguette – here are some of our favorite recipes to go with a nice crusty baguette:
+We love a good baguette.

 Or, hey at this time in life if you just want to sit down with an Easy Crusty French Baguette and some butter with a glass of wine and binge something on Netflix... get it.
 I'm with you, 100%.
 Definitely did that with one of these bad boys.

 - Easy White Sandwich Bread

 - Easy Dinner Rolls From Scratch

 - Vietnamese Baguette